 Fowl and poultry houses may be erected without consent, subject to compliance with the exemption requirements set out in the State Government’s Exempt and Complying Development Code, and should have a concrete floor to facilitate cleaning.

-Further information on backyard poultry keeping may be obtained from the NSW Department of Industry and Investment.
+Further information on backyard poultry keeping may be obtained from the NSW Department of Primary Industry.

 The keeping of wild rabbits is prohibited.
 Pet rabbits must be either a recognised domestic breed or a hybrid of a domestic breed.